MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-schema-design.md

 For any MAKES schema design, we need to determine

-- What entity attributes to include ?
+- What are the input entities and what the entity attributes to include ?
-- What are the appropriate data types are for each entity attribute ?
+- What are the appropriate data types for each included entity attribute ?
-- What index operations should the entity attributes support ?
+- What index operations should the included entity attributes support ?

-In this tutorial, we will build a library application with search and filter capabilities.
-We will start by designing a schema and building a custom index to power the app.
+### Input entities

 We will be leveraging the linked private library publications from previous tutorial as the input entities for building the custom index.
 You should have a file named **samplePrivateLibraryData.linked.json** in your working directory from completing [Link private publication records with MAKES entities](tutorial-entity-linking.md) tutorial.
+The entities have all the information needed to build the application.

 Here's an entity as example from **samplePrivateLibraryData.linked.json**